quangngn/CSC207-Complexity-analysis/README.md

    *
    * T() = (n(n-1)/2) * (str0.length*m + str1.length*(m-1) + ... + lastStr.length).
    *
-   * let's call aveLength = the average length of the Strings in the array.
+   * Let's call aveLength = the average length of the Strings in the array.
 What I want to do is
    * simplifying the Strings' length factors in the complexity function.
 I have no clear explanation
    * why I use aveLength.
 I just...feel it.
    *